Roterum/Archdrive/README.md

 NOTE: All users of the group `sudo` are super users.

-To install the environment, start `/root/archlinux-install-packages.sh` after booting into the new system.
-This will also clean up the previous installation files.
+After rebooting the system, run `/root/archlinux-install-setup.sh` to finish the installation and install additional packages.
+This will also clean up the installation files.

 NOTE: During package configuration, the system is accessible over ssh to root.